-Covers shall be lockable and be fitted with a tamper-proof mechanism, which can be locked and unlocked using a standard pit lifting device.
+Covers for circular pits shall be lockable and be fitted with a tamper-proof mechanism, which can be locked and unlocked using a standard pit lifting device, as shown on Standard Drawing 1417.

-7.8.6.2 Surface coating
+7.7.6.2 Surface coating

 Covers shall be manufactured from a non-conductive material or steel having a protective coating applied in accordance with Standard Drawing 1417 to provide insulation against indirect contact with a live low voltage conductor.
-The insulation resistance through a pit cover shall be not less than 1 mega-ohm when tested in accordance with Clause 6.3.3.3 of the Wiring Rules.
+The insulation resistance through a pit cover shall be not less than 1 mega-ohm when tested in accordance with Clause 6.3.3.3 of the AS/NZS 3000 Wiring Rules.

-Coatings shall be tested for adhesion to the cover surface in accordance with AS/NZS 1580.408.5.
-Adhesion tests shall be performed on the coating material by a suitably rated NATA laboratory and certification provided that the adhesion value is at least 1 MPa.
+Coatings shall be tested for adhesion to the cover surface in accordance with AS/NZS 1580.408.5 Paints and related materials - Methods of test - Adhesion - Pull-off test.Adhesion tests shall be performed on the coating material by a suitably rated NATA laboratory and certification provided that the adhesion value is at least 1 MPa.

-The top surface of pit covers shall conform to the requirements of AS 4586 and Table 3 of HB197 where the classification is for 'External colonnades, walkways and pedestrian crossings'.
+The top surface of pit covers shall conform to the requirements of AS 4586 Slip resistance classification of new pedestrian surface materials and Table 3 of Handbook HB197 An introductory guide to the slip resistance of pedestrian surface materials where the classification is for 'External colonnades, walkways and pedestrian crossings.'